-This algorithm is used primarily for CGH and miRNA microarrays.
-It repeats the population outlier algorithm, but not on one sequence at a time, rather on the distribution of all features that are classified as NegC or negative controls.
+This algorithm repeats the population outlier algorithm, but not on one sequence at a time, rather on the distribution of all features that are classified as NegC or negative controls.

 The algorithm calculates robust IQR statistics on features not designated as non-uniform outliers, population outliers or saturated.